ccibeekeoc42/MakeMoreEngine/README.md

   title="Optional title"
   style="display: inline-block; align: center; margin: 0 auto; width: 230px;">
 </p>

+In the above code, we also split our data into train, dev/ validation, and test sets.
+A standard practice is to implement a `80-10-10` split respectively.
+The training set is used to tune the parameters of our models (weights, biases, lookup/embedding table).
+The dev or validation set is used to tune/ optimize the hyper parameters of the model (# of hidden layers, # of nodes per layer etc.) Finally, test split is used to evaluate the performance of the model.
+This should only be used sparringly or you risk overfitting by exposing the model to the test set too ofen.

 Next we woukd create the parameters of the MLP.
 We begin with our lookup table `C` which is a `27 x 2` table (for now) to embed our dataset which consists of a total of `27` characters (as there are 26 letters in the alphabet plus the `.` which serves as both our start and end tokens).
 Each of these `27` characters are embedded into a `2D` vector space.
 Then we go on to create both the weights and biases of the two layers of our MLP.
 The first layer has a total of `100` neurons and the second/ output layer has a total of `27` neurons representing each of our possible ouputs `a-z` or `.`.